Dungeonation/ngio-gms2-api/README.md

 Open your GameMaker project and go to Tools > Import Local Package.
 Select the downloaded .yymps file, Import All, then Import.

+# So how do I get my game to properly connect now?
+At the very start of your game call ng_connect with the proper information.
+Right after, call ng_initalize_medals_and_scoreboard.
+Afterwards, you'll wanna decide on when you want your player to be connected (or prompted to log in or register if they're not actually logged in).
+Do you want a Log In/Log Out button in your game?
+Do you want the connect attempt to happen right after the API connection?
+But after that, everything else is pretty much straightforward and dependent on your game.

 # Supported API Functions
 To get the most out of this plugin, please refer to the Newgrounds.io API documentation for more information on what some functions do.